fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### DONE! fix bug: ProductsOverViewScreen and AdminProductsScreen shows no products available just before loading them, while it should show the spinner.
 ### DONE! put LinearGradient in all screens
 ### DONE! fix bug: favorite (in ProductsDetailScreen) snaps back to false if you go back to ProductsOverviewScreen and forth to ProductsDetailScreen.
-### fix bug: in cartScreen the order of the products changes when you change the amount of the second...
+### DONE! fix bug: in cartScreen the order of the products changes when you change the amount of the second...
 ### refresh the token so the user doesn't get automatic logged out after 1 hour.
 ### fix UI for small screens
 ### diferent signups/logins for admis and users + hide admin button in users sidedrawer
 ### upload picture for product into firebase
 ### add some code for github security...
-### change back commented code in firebase, ...Navigator and actions/orders to need token and get AuthScreen...
+### change back commented code in firebase, ...Navigator and actions/orders to need token and get AuthScreen... find 'testing'

 # Packages installed:
 ### redux react-redux react-navigation react-navigation-stack react-navigation-header-buttons, react-navigation react-navigation-tabs react-navigation react-navigation-drawer